 It is completely natural that our different expertise and concerns will produce different valuable research through a common concept.
 Better to acknowledge this than not.
 And whether the emerging schools of thought will be seen as a sort of “continental vs. analytic” divide (or “Dutch” vs. “Nordic,” or “Abstract”) is yet to be seen, but I think there is much more overlap than polarized difference.
 Nevertheless, The Dutch School is foundational and we are all striving towards similar plateaus.
 Indeed, I don’t think there can even be any coherent metamodernism without consilience.

-For some background, I have written a very brief introduction to general metamodernism in the article “Beyond” Metamodernism, mostly surveying other sources and suggesting that I think the ‘meta-’ prefix should be central, as well as ultimately refer to being ‘above’ and ‘beyond’ postmodernism, not just ‘after’ and ‘between’ as they propose.
+For a short generic background, I have written a very brief introduction titled “Beyond” Metamodernism, mostly surveying other sources and suggesting that I think the ‘meta-’ prefix should be central, as well as ultimately refer to being ‘above’ and ‘beyond’ postmodernism, not just ‘after’ and ‘between’ as they propose.
 Perhaps getting ahead of myself, I offered a very broad definition, which of course it is not limited to;

 “I summarize metamodernism as a new cultural, political, scientific, and social movement representing a post-ideological, open source, globally responsive, paradox resolving, grand narrative.” — Beyond Metamodernism